 You're also entitled if you or your partner – including civil partner – receive, or you're under the age of 20 and the dependant of someone receiving:

 - a valid NHS tax credit exemption certificate – if you do not have a certificate, you can show your award notice; you qualify if you get Child Tax Credits, Working Tax Credits with a disability element (or both), and have an income for tax credit purposes of £15,276 or less

 People named on an NHS certificate for partial help with health costs (HC3) may also get help.

-Medical conditions don't exempt patients from payment for dental treatment.
-You'll be asked to show your dentist written proof that you don't have to pay for all or part of your NHS treatment.
-You will also be asked to sign a form to confirm that you don't have to pay.
+Medical conditions do not exempt patients from payment for dental treatment.
+You'll be asked to show your dentist written proof that you do not have to pay for all or part of your NHS treatment.
+You will also be asked to sign a form to confirm that you do not have to pay.